tz-earl/tz-earl.github.io/_posts/2020-11-18-auto-testing-with-auth0-tokens.md

 along with automated tests using the [Python unittest module](https://docs.python.org/3/library/unittest.html).

-After knocking out some initial functionality, my partner Ryan (who is writing a frontend as a native Android app) and I decided to add authorization of users to restrict access to the API.
+After knocking out some initial functionality, my partner Ryan (who is writing a frontend as a native Android app) and I decided to add authorization of users to control access to the API.
 We chose the [Auth0 service](https://auth0.com/) for this.

 Testing implies that you are simulating a client.
 That means you must have a valid and unexpired authorization token issued by Auth0.

 At the beginning of developing this I tested manually by using [Postman](https://www.postman.com/), which is a great tool for constructing and sending requests to APIs.
 To acquire an Auth0 token I used the `curl` command to send a request to an Auth0 endpoint that is specific to our account.
-That token has an expiration of twenty-four hours, after which I would just use curl again to get a fresh token.

 However, getting the token requires providing secret Auth0 credentials that are unique to our Auth0 account.
-You don't want to put these into code that is committed to a public repo.
+You don't want to include these in code that is committed to a public repo.

 As with other kinds of credentials, e.g. database login, I decided to put the Auth0 ones into environment variables, a mechanism which I had already put in place using the Python